Add GeoGirafe to an existing GeoMapFish project

 default: True

-Optionally, you can delete the existing desktop interface and rename the geogirafe interface to desktop to match the admin interface name.
+Optionally, you can delete the existing desktop interface and rename the GeoGirafe interface to desktop to match the admin interface name.